Kiefer Ravena: Season-by-season averages

-Off the court
+Personal life

 On February 10, 2015, it was announced that Ravena will star in his first ever sitcom entitled No Harm, No Foul that was aired on TV5.
 His co-stars will include PBA Superstars Willie Miller, Gary David and Beau Belga together with Eula Caballero, Sophie Albert, Valeen Montenegro, Tuesday Vargas, Yoyong Martirez, Long Mejia, Randy Santiago and Ogie Alcasid.
-The show premiered last July 5, 2015 and ended on October 18 on the same year with a total of 16 episodes.
+The show premiered last July 5, 2015, and ended on October 18 on the same year with a total of 16 episodes.

-Ravena also starred in his own reality show called Phenoms together with his fellow Atenean and girlfriend Alyssa Valdez, who is a 3-time UAAP volleyball MVP and former team captain of the Ateneo Lady Eagles.
-The first season aired from August 24 to November 22, 2015 on TV5 and on its official website.
+Ravena also starred in his own reality show called Phenoms together with his fellow Atenean and then-girlfriend Alyssa Valdez, who is a 3-time UAAP volleyball MVP and former team captain of the Ateneo Lady Eagles.
+The first season aired from August 24 to November 22, 2015, on TV5 and on its official website.
 In December 2015, it was confirmed that the show will be back for its second season which started on June 17, 2016 and ended on September 9, 2016.

+Ravena previously dated volleyball players Mika Reyes (2014-2015) and fellow Atenean Alyssa Valdez (2016-2022).
+In October 2024, he announced his engagement to model and beauty pageant contestant Diana Mackey.
+The couple married in June 2025.